 Ecosystems are dynamic and continuously changing.
 Succession is the change in plant species composition and structure over time and it is succession that we as land managers are trying to manipulate.
 Generally the earlier the successional stage the greater the plant diversity and the greater the number of wildlife species that are benefited.
-This is not to say that some species are not dependant on later successional stages or even several stages, managing for a diversity is important.
+Although some wildlife species are dependent on a late successional stage or even several stages, managing for diversity is important.
 Maintaining a variety of habitat types, while at the same time promoting plant diversity in both species composition and structure within each habitat type, should be the goal of all good wildlife management programs.

 Aldo Leopold, who is known as the "Father of Modern Wildlife Management", authored a book in 1933 titled Game Management.
 In this textbook Leopold wrote "...game can be restored by the creative use of the same tools which have heretofore destroyed it - ax, plow, cow, fire, and gun".
-Habitat control or habitat management, as it is most often referred, is the active application of these "tools" to the land in order to promote land health and enhanced availability of the 3 basic requirements to all wildlife species.
-It is very important that land managers today understand basic ecological principles of plant succession; plant growth; food chains; and water, mineral and soil nutritive cycles as they affect range, wildlife, and grazing management.
+Habitat control or habitat management, as it is most often referred, is the active application of these "tools" to the land in order to promote land health and enhanced availability of the 3 basic requirements (food, cover, water) to all wildlife species.
+It is very important that land managers today understand basic ecological principles such as plant succession, plant growth, food chains, and water and mineral cycles, as well as how they affect wildlife and range management.
 This not only produces high quality habitat and animals, but also can lead to more stable conditions during stress periods such as droughts and winter.